Regional Transit District (RT), in partnership with the city of

 disabled photo ID card, a senior or disabled photo ID card issued by another

 transit agency, a driver's license, a State of California ID card, a passport or

 identification card issued by any governmental entity containing a photo of the

-of individuals with disabilities may ride for the Discount fare if possessing an
+of persons with disabilities may ride for the Discount fare if possessing an RT

-RT Disabled photo ID card with an Attendant eligibility notation.
+disabled photo ID card with an attendant eligibility notation.
 Personal Care

 Attendants must have the same beginning and ending destination as the disabled